aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-sdk-integration.md

 - BatchExecuteStatement
 - ExecuteTransaction

+TODO: Is there any validation we can do to the above APIs to allow them if they do not act on non-configured tables?

 Any DynamoDB API not specified is this document either MUST NOT be callable or MUST yield an error, and that error SHOULD indicate that the operation